 The Board of Lancashire Holdings Limited (“LHL”) (the “Board”) has updated and approved the following statement on the representation of women on the board of directors, on executive committees and in senior management and in relation to ethnic diversity:

 “The Hampton-Alexander Review (the “Review”), chaired by Sir Philip Hampton, Chair of GlaxoSmithKline, published its first report in November 2016.
 The Review builds on the work of the voluntary business-led approach of the Davies Review and reiterates the recommendation that listed companies adopt a 33% minimum target for women on boards and executive committees (and direct reports) by 2020.
 In the spring of 2016 the UK Treasury published the “Women in Finance Charter” (the “Charter”) inviting financial services firms to become signatories.
-Subscribers to the Charter are asked to commit to the adoption of internal targets on gender diversity as well as other steps for the monitoring, advancement and reporting of gender diversity.
+Signatories to the Charter are asked to commit to the adoption of internal targets on gender diversity, as well as other steps for the monitoring, advancement and reporting of gender diversity.

 In October 2017, the Parker Review Committee published its final report into the ethnic diversity of UK boards and recommended that each FTSE 250 board should have at least one director of colour by 2024 and that, led by board chairs, existing board directors of FTSE 350 companies should mentor and/or sponsor people of colour within their own companies to ensure their readiness to assume senior managerial or executive positions internally or non-executive board positions externally.

 In recent years the importance of diversity has been extensively discussed by the Board.
 Whilst wholly sympathetic to the objective of increasing the range of useful diversity within the business, until February 2018 the Board had previously decided not to adopt a fixed percentage target for gender diversity (or any other one feature of diversity), in case doing so might compromise the paramount objective of identifying the person with the skills and experience best suited to any particular role.